uvarc/workshop-site/content/lesson/python_shortcourse/Python_Introduction.md

 ## Loops

 One of the most fundamental processes in a computer program is to repeat statements many (perhaps many, many, many) times.
-Loops are super important because if you figure out the logic to do something once, the computer can carry out that logic a nearly unlimited amount of times, while humans will tire of it quickly.
-Computers never run out of patience.
+While humans tire of repeated tasks, computers never run out of patience.

 Like most languages, Python has two major types of loops.